mikosken/FileUploadToDisk/README.md

 # FileUploadToDisk

-An exercise in making a web app for uploading/downloading large files by streaming directly to disk on the server.
+An exercise in making a web app in ASP.NET Core for uploading/downloading large files by streaming directly to disk, without storing in memory, on the server.

 ### Features
 * Capable of handling multiple uploaded files at once from client.